microsoft/verona/src/langkit/sample/readme.md

   select the shortest, not the longest use tuple notation to force a longer arity

-## DNF

-does `throw` need to have a separate DNF level?
-- in between union and isect?

 ## param: values as parameters for pattern matching

 named parameters